 The historical results for years ended December 31, 2002, 2003 and 2004 are prepared to reflect, on a combined basis, all of the insurance brokerage and agency service businesses for the entire years of 2002, 2003 and 2004, including those entities transferred from China United Financial Services on June 9, 2004 and those operations held by entities of China United Financial Services that we did not acquire.
 Accordingly, the revenues, expenses, assets and liabilities related to the insurance brokerage and agency services for the years ended December 31, 2002 and 2003 and for the period from January 1, 2004 to June 8, 2004 and as of December 31, 2002, 2003 and June 8, 2004 held by China United Financial Services entities that we did not acquire have been "carved out" from those entities and combined with those of our company for the entire period on a basis that our management considers to be reasonable.
 Accordingly, the historical financial information that has been presented for the periods prior to the reorganization on June 9, 2004 does not necessarily reflect what our financial position, results of operations and cash flows would have been had we been a separate, stand-alone entity during the periods presented.
-China United Financial Services did not account for us, and we were not operated, as a separate, stand-alone entity prior to June 9, 2004.
-We prepared our combined financial information on the same basis as we adopted for the preparation of the consolidated financial information for the years ended December 31, 2005 and 2006.
-In this prospectus, our consolidated financial information for the years ended December 31, 2002, 2003 and 2004 and the consolidated financial information for the years ended December 31, 2006 and 2006 and for the six months ended June 30, 2006 and 2007.
+China United Financial information on the same basis as we adopted for the preparation of the consolidated financial information for the years ended December 31, 2002 and 2007 refers collectively to our combined financial information for the years ended December 31, 2005 and 2006.
+In this prospectus, our consolidated financial information for the years ended December 31, 2002, 2003 and 2004 and the consolidated financial information for the years ended December 31, 2002, 2003 and 2004 and the consolidated financial information for the years ended December 31, 2002, 2003 and 2004 and the consolidated financial information for the years ended December 31, 2002, 2003 and 2004 and the consolidated financial information for the years ended December 31, 2005 and 2006 and 2007.